Cheryl Bernard

 Cheryl Bernard (born June 30, 1966) is a Canadian curler from Calgary, Alberta.
 She represented Team Canada at the 2010 Winter Olympics as the team's skip, winning the silver medal in women's curling after falling to Sweden in the final.
 Her first major tournament win came at the 2009 Canadian Olympic Curling Trials in Edmonton, Alberta.
+She also represented Canada again at the 2018 Winter Olympics in PyeongChang as the alternate for Rachel Homan's team.